Emblem of North Korea: Description

-The emblem features the Sup'ung Dam under Mount Paektu and a power line as the escutcheon.
+The emblem features the Sup'ung Dam under Mount Paektu and power lines as the escutcheon.
 The crest is a five-pointed shining red star.
 It is supported with ears of rice, bound with a red ribbon bearing the inscription "The Democratic People's Republic of Korea" in Chosŏn'gŭl characters.

 While the design of the hydroelectric plant is generic in appearance, its identity is given away by the fact that Sup'ung was the only power station of its kind at the time when the emblem was designed.
 Sup'ung was constructed by the Japanese and is located in what is today the border with the People's Republic of China.
 In spite of the uncomfortable reference to colonial infrastructure as well as foreign territory, the choice of the image is not incidental and carries positive connotations.
 In the late 1940s, the northern half of Korea produced most of the electricity in the country.
 The dam symbolises self-sufficiency in electricity; in the spring of 1948, shortly before the hydroelectric plant was added to the emblem, North Korea cut off its power network from the South.

 North Korean sources state that Mount Paektu represents the inheritance of the "revolutionary tradition" that started during the anti-Japanese struggle.
 The mountain holds high cultural significance by both North and South Korea and is revered by many Koreans.
 In North Korea, Mount Paektu is said to be where Kim Il Sung organised his guerilla army and is the official birthplace of Kim Jong Il.

 The emblem, and all of its predecessors, follows the basic socialist heraldic design that was adopted in many other countries, which clearly indicates the relations between the communist ideology and the foundation of the country at the onset of the Cold War.